|

 OSWorld 2.0: Benchmarking Computer Use Agents on Long-Horizon Real-World Tasks

-Large collaborative project Under review, NeurIPS 2026 project page / arXiv coming soon A benchmark of 102 realistic computer-use tasks and 30 self-hosted mock websites for evaluating long-horizon GUI agents, including dynamic workflows, tutorial following, simulated-user interaction, multimodal editing, and safety-oriented checks. |
+Large collaborative project Under review, NeurIPS 2026 project page / arXiv / pdf A benchmark of 108 long-horizon computer-use workflows and 31 self-hosted websites for evaluating realistic GUI agents, including streaming interaction, dynamic environments, cross-source reasoning, implicit-state inference, multimodal editing, and safety-oriented checks. |

 |